-Vincent Price plays the eponymous dastardly doctor, who creates a legion of voluptuous bikini-clad female robots so they can marry the world’s wealthiest men and line his coffers.
+Vincent Price plays the eponymous dastardly scientific master criminal who creates a legion of voluptuous bikini-clad female robots so they can marry the world’s wealthiest men and line his coffers.

-Fresh from AIP’s popular “beach movie” series, Frankie Avalon is Craig Gamble, an agent with SIC (Special Intelligence Command), a cut-rate investigative unit run by his hardheaded (and baldheaded) uncle (Fred Clark).
+Fresh from AIP’s popular “beach movie” series, Frankie Avalon is Craig Gamble, a bumbling agent with SIC (Special Intelligence Command), a cut-rate investigative unit run by his hardheaded – and baldheaded – uncle (Fred Clark).

-Susan Hart plays the female lead – an alluring robot named Diane that easily gets the attention of Gamble, but it turns out that she was supposed to go after rich playboy Todd Armstrong (Dwayne Hickman).
+Susan Hart plays the female lead – an alluring robot named Diane (her real name is Robot #11) that easily gets the attention of Gamble, but it turns out that she was supposed to go after billionaire playboy Todd Armstrong (Dwayne Hickman).
 It seems that Goldfoot’s clumsy assistant Igor (Jack Mullaney) goofed – so Diane is re-assigned to pursue Armstrong.

 Diane lifts the back of her raincoat to reveal her bikini-bottomed bottom and long legs, causing Armstrong to crash his car.
 He immediately falls in love with Diane and marries her, but Gamble intervenes, convincing the new groom that he married a robot and that she’s out to swindle his fortune.

-The film ends up with a zany automobile chase through the streets of San Francisco and even Annette Funicello drops in.
+The film ends with a zany automobile chase through the streets of San Francisco, and even Annette Funicello drops in.

 D J Pevney